PedroS235/devcontainers/README.md

 2. Commit and push to the `main` branch
 3. Go to **Actions** → **Release Dev Container Features** → **Run workflow**
 4. After first publish, make packages public in [GitHub Packages settings](https://github.com/PedroS235?tab=packages)

-## Why DevPod?

-DevPod provides per-project container isolation while maintaining a simple workflow.
-It automatically manages SSH configuration, making it seamless to connect with your preferred editor—whether that's Neovim, VSCode, or any other SSH-capable tool.

-## Why Features?

-Features are:
-- **Reusable** - Use across multiple projects
-- **Composable** - Mix and match as needed
-- **Cacheable** - Faster rebuilds
-- **Portable** - Work everywhere (DevPod, VSCode, Codespaces)
-- **Versioned** - Pin to specific versions for stability